turgu1/sensor-box-v2-code-update/README.md

 ### Added Pressure of bmp280

 The bmp280 pressure sensor has been added on the top line of the first page.
-See pictures below.

 ### Graphics support